jasonrollins/shareplum/docs/tutorial.rst

     Version.v2019
     Version.v365

-There are currently only 2 actual version implemented: 2007 and 365.  v2010 is an alias for v2007 and v2013, v2016,  and v2019 are aliases for v365.
+There are currently only 2 actual versions implemented: 2007 and 365.  v2010 is an alias for v2007 and v2013, v2016,  and v2019 are aliases for v365.

 Add A List
 ==========